Do I Have ADHD? The Ultimate Quiz for Teen Girls

-The signs of ADHD are often overlooked in women and girls, so it’s easy to miss a diagnosis.
+The signs of attention deficit disorder (ADHD or ADD) are often overlooked in women and girls, so it’s easy to miss a diagnosis.
 Are your daughter’s energy or your spaciness just part of a quirky personality?
 Or are they an indication of ADHD?
+What do ADHD symptoms look like in teenage girls?

-Ask her to take this ADHD test for teens, and share the results with your doctor for further evaluation.
+Ask her to take this symptom test for ADHD in teen girls, and share the results with your doctor for further evaluation.

 NOTE: This quiz cannot diagnose ADHD — only your doctor can do that.
 Even if the answer to every question is “yes,” it’s possible that these symptoms are due to another condition, or there are other factors involved.
 There might be another diagnosis, or multiple diagnoses.
 Talk to your doctor.
 Don’t rely on an Internet quiz.